 \section{Acknowledgements}

 We thank Pablo Cerd\'a-Dur\'an, Anastasios Theodoropoulos, José D. Martín, Nino Villanueva, and Pedro Passos for fruitful discussions during the course of this work.
-GE acknowledges the Spanish MINECO grants MINECO/FEDER Projects, PID2021-122547NB-I00 FIS2021, MCIN with funding from European Union NextGenerationEU PR47/21 MADQuantum-CM PRTR-CM and Ministry of Economic Affairs Quantum ENIA project.
-OGF is supported by an FCT doctoral scholarship (reference UI/BD/154358/2022).
-JAF and ATF are supported by the Spanish Agencia Estatal de Investigación (grant PID2021-125485NB-C21) funded by MCIN/AEI/10.13039/501100011033 and ERDF A way of making Europe.
-Further support is provided by the Generalitat Valenciana (grant CIPROM/2022/49), by the EU's Horizon 2020 research and innovation (RISE) programme H2020-MSCA-RISE-2017 (FunFICO-777740), and by the European Horizon Europe staff exchange (SE) programme HORIZON-MSCA-2021-SE-01 (NewFunFiCo-101086251).
-AO in partially supported by FCT, under the contract CERN/FIS-PAR/0037/2021.
+G. E. acknowledges the Spanish MINECO Grants No. MINECO/FEDER, Projects No. PID2021-122547NB-I00 FIS2021, MCIN with funding from European Union NextGenerationEU PR47/21 MADQuantum-CM PRTR-CM, and Ministry of Economic Affairs Quantum ENIA Project.
+O. G. F. is supported by an FCT doctoral scholarship (reference UI/BD/154358/2022).
+J. A. F. and A. T.-F. are supported by the Spanish Agencia Estatal de Investigación (grant PID2021-125485NB-C21) funded by MCIN/AEI/10.13039/501100011033 and ERDF A way of making Europe.
+Further support is provided by the Generalitat Valenciana (Grant No. CIPROM/2022/49), by the EU's Horizon 2020 research and innovation (RISE) Programme H2020-MSCA-RISE-2017 (FunFICO-777740), and by the European Horizon Europe staff exchange (SE) Programme HORIZON-MSCA-2021-SE-01 (NewFunFiCo-101086251).
+A. O. in partially supported by FCT, under the contract CERN/FIS-PAR/0037/2021.
 This material is based upon work supported by NSF's LIGO Laboratory which is a major facility fully funded by the National Science Foundation.